 Starting as an engineering manager

-As an engineering manager you already have a lot of responsibilities.
-At an early stage in your engineering manager career, you could even feel overwhelmed by the amount of things you have to know.
+As an engineering manager, you already have numerous responsibilities.
+At an early stage in your engineering manager career, you could even feel overwhelmed by the number of things you have to know.

 Some of them include